XGovFormBuilder/digital-form-builder/readme.md

 # digital-form-builder

-DEFRA's digital form builder is a metadata-driven framework that builds on our robust, enterprise backend technical stack and the new gov.uk frontend Design System and allows form based gov.uk sites to be easily built with a graphical design tool.
+DEFRA's digital form builder is a metadata-driven framework that builds on our robust, enterprise backend tech stack and the new gov.uk frontend Design System and allows form based gov.uk sites to be easily built using a graphical design tool.

 The framework is flexible.
 It is capable of handling a number of different scenarios where form based page are required.
 E.g. Collecting data in a transactional service or checking if a service is suitable for an end user.